 You can identify this work while reviewing issues, or it can come from an external stakeholder.

 The stakeholders will then create and prioritize requirements based on how important these are for the product roadmap.

 The work is then added to the sprint backlog and assigned a priority.
-It’s important that all stakeholders are involved in assigning priorities so that work doesn’t get over-prioritized or under-prioritized.
+You must include all stakeholders in setting priorities, so work doesn’t get over-prioritized or under-prioritized.

-The team will discuss these new tasks and determine how much time they need to complete them, then add the work to the sprint backlog with their estimation of how long it will take before it’s completed.
+The team will discuss these new tasks and determine how much time they need to complete them.
+Then, add the work to the sprint backlog with their estimation of how long it will take before it’s finished.

-However, the disadvantage of adding new work to the sprint backlog is that it can make the team less productive because they’re dividing their attention.
+However, the disadvantage of adding new work to the sprint backlog is that it can make the team less productive.
+In this case, the divided attention wastes time.

-This is why it is recommended that a task should be added to the sprint backlog only when there really isn’t enough time left in that sprint and never without conferring with the rest of the scrum process stakeholders.
+That’s why we recommend adding tasks to the sprint backlog only when there isn’t enough time left in that sprint.
+Never do it without conferring with the rest of the scrum process stakeholders.